Suspended animation

-Suspended animation is the temporary (short- or long-term) slowing or stopping of biological function so that physiological capabilities are preserved.
-It may be either hypometabolic or ametabolic in nature.
+Suspended animation is the slowing or stopping of biological function so that physiological capabilities are preserved.
+States of suspended animation are common in micro-organisms and some plant tissue, such as seeds.
+Many animals, including large ones, may undergo hibernation, and most plants have periods of dormancy.
+This article focuses primarily on the potential of large animals, especially humans, to undergo suspended animation.

+In animals, suspended animation may be either hypometabolic or ametabolic in nature.
 It may be induced by either endogenous, natural or artificial biological, chemical or physical means.
 In its natural form, it may be spontaneously reversible as in the case of species demonstrating hypometabolic states of hibernation.
 When applied with therapeutic intent, as in deep hypothermic circulatory arrest (DHCA), usually technologically mediated revival is required.

 Basic principles

-Suspended animation is understood as the pausing of life processes by exogenous or endogenous means without terminating life itself.
+Suspended animation is understood as the pausing of life processes by external or internal means without terminating life itself.
 Breathing, heartbeat and other involuntary functions may still occur, but they can only be detected by artificial means.
 For this reason, this procedure has been associated with a lethargic state in nature when animals or plants appear, over a period, to be dead but then can wake up or prevail without suffering any harm.
 This has been termed in different contexts hibernation, dormancy or anabiosis (the latter in some aquatic invertebrates and plants in scarcity conditions).

-In July 2020, marine biologists reported that aerobic microorganisms (mainly), in "quasi-suspended animation", were found in organically-poor sediments, up to 101.5 million years old, 68.9 m below the seafloor in the South Pacific Gyre (SPG) ("the deadest spot in the ocean"), and could be the longest-living life forms ever found.
+In July 2020, marine biologists reported that aerobic microorganisms (mainly), in "quasi-suspended animation", were found in organically-poor sediments, up to 101.5 million years old, 68.9 m below the sea floor in the South Pacific Gyre (SPG) ("the deadest spot in the ocean"), and could be the longest-living life forms ever found.